techindicium/dbt-bigquery-analytics/README.md

 ## Running the models

-After setting up the package in `dbt_project.yml` and `source.yml` as the previous steps, you can now run the package with the following command line: `dbt run -m bigquery_analytics`.
+After setting up the package in `dbt_project.yml` and `source.yml` as the previous steps, you can now run the package with the following command line: `dbt run -s bigquery_analytics`.
 After running it, the 5 models of the package will materialize in your target schema as they have been configured.